 Chalet Home Plans

-Looking for a vacation home?
-A chalet design is one of our most popular in this category!
-Chalet-style homes are reminiscent of homes on alpine ski slopes; indeed, most versions look as though they've been plucked from a mountainous backdrop.
+When it comes to stylish vacation homes, Chalet house plans reign supreme in the eyes of most.Chalet house plans are reminiscent of homes on alpine ski slopes; indeed, most versions look as though they've been plucked from a mountainous backdrop.
 Typical exterior details include exposed beams, distinctive "wiggle-board" treatments on the eaves and/or decks, and fanciful rails that frame the porch(es) and/or deck(s).
 Interiors are usually voluminous, with high ceilings and open floor plans that allow for large gatherings.
-The best chalet plans include an area for ski and winter-clothing storage.
+The best chalet-style home plans include an area for ski and winter-clothing storage.

 Chateau Home Plans